-We've designed the Ultimate wildlife trip of a lifetime with unlimited wildlife photo opportunities - one that will generate a wealth of striking imagery and provide the time and depth for an unparalleled African nature experience.
-Space has been reserved for our group at the luxury Mara Serena Resort and Keekorok Camp - two of the nicest, and certainly the best-positioned camps in the Masai Mara National Reserve.
-The two camps are located on either side of the Mara river, which will enable us to cover the entire park in the span of 8 days.
+Space has been reserved for our group at the luxury Mara Serena Resort and Mara Fig Camp - two of the nicest, and certainly the best-positioned camps in the Masai Mara National Reserve.
+The two camps are located on either side of the Mara river, which will enable us to cover the entire park in the span of 6 days.
+The choice of camps also lets you experience both tenting option in the mara as well as rooms with a view.

 Our Land Cruisers fan out within the wildlife reserve scouting, assessing and sharing information on virtually every productive locality in the region.
 Our lodges are located in the heart of the Masai Mara's highest wildlife concentration.
 The rolling landscape, savannah woodlands and rich riparian habitats provide a dramatic background for our photography.